-We have some experience in manufacturing StemEx in our own manufacturing facility, which is located at our headquarters in Israel.
-This facility is now being adjusted to manufacture NiCord up to the end of phase II clinical studies.
+We have some experience in manufacturing our StemEx product candidate in our own manufacturing facility, which is located at our headquarters in Israel.
+This facility is now being adjusted to manufacture NiCord through the end of phase II clinical studies.
+To date, NiCord has been manufactured by a third party.
+See "Risks Related to Our Reliance on Third Parties-We rely on a third party to manufacture NiCord".
 Our manufacturing capabilities will need to be further improved to meet the standard requirements for Phase III clinical studies and for the commercial phase.
 To manufacture our products in the quantities that we believe will be required to meet anticipated market demand, we will need to increase manufacturing capacity, which will involve significant challenges.
 In addition, the development of commercial-scale, regulation-compliant manufacturing capabilities will require us to invest substantial additional funds and hire and retain the technical personnel who have the necessary manufacturing experience.
 We may not successfully complete any required increase to existing manufacturing processes in a timely manner, or at all.

-If there is a disruption to our manufacturing operations, we will have no other means of producing our products until we restore the affected facilities or develop alternative manufacturing facilities.
+If there is a disruption to our manufacturing operations, we will have no other means of producing our products until we restore the affected facilities or develop alternative manufacturing facilities, which would delay our clinical trials or cause us to be unable to meet commercial demand for our products.
+In such case, we may need to arrange for third-party manufacturing of our products, which would be expensive and time-consuming, assuming we can identify an appropriate third party manufacturer.
 Additionally, any damage to or destruction of our facilities or equipment may significantly impair our ability to manufacture our products on a timely basis.